dzbeck/attack_to_cve/faq.md

-# Mapping CVE to MITRE ATT&CK® - FAQs
+# Mapping CVE to MITRE ATT&CK® - FAQ

+**XXX - PROOF OF CONCEPT - XXX**

 ### What does it mean if a vulnerability does NOT have an exploit method associated with it?

 ### Why doesn't the list of vulnerability types include all types?

 Because there are too many.
-The table focuses on the most common.
+The table focuses on the most common vulnerability types.

-### How does a Vulnerability Impact Description compare to an Attack Flow?
+### Is a Vulnerability Impact Description related to an Attack Flow?

-An impact description is at a higher level.
+While both may involve sequences of ATT&CK techniques, a vulnerability impact description involves a handful of techniques related to a particular vulnerability, while an attack flow involves a larger collection of techniques that tell the story of an attack or incident.